 Liver Dose Adjustments

-Alosetron is indicated only for women with severe diarrhea-predominant irritable bowel syndrome (IBS) who have failed to respond to conventional therapy.
-All patients must read and sign the Patient-Physician Agreement for LOTRONEX before receiving the initial prescription for alosetron.
+- This drug is indicated only for women with severe diarrhea-predominant irritable bowel syndrome (IBS) who have not responded adequately to conventional therapy.

 Data not available